-On my last day in Chicago I spent all morning at the Art Institute of Chicago, the oldest and largest art museums in the United States.
-Several people have told me it is a must see when you come to Chicago and they were right.
-The museum has over 300,000 permanent collections of art works from modern art, classical art to chinese, japanese expositions.
-I spent most of my time in the Impressionism area, observing paintings from Van Gogh to Seurat.
+On our last day in Chicago, we spent the entire morning at the Art Institute of Chicago, which is the oldest and largest art museum in the United States.
+Several people had told us that it was a must-see when visiting Chicago, and they were right.
+The museum boasts over 300,000 permanent art collections, ranging from modern art and classical art to Chinese and Japanese expositions.
+We spent most of our time in the Impressionism area, where we observed paintings from Van Gogh to Seurat.

-Before I visited the museum I had researched which paintings or artworks I wanted to see because I knew that the museum would be too big to cover in 1 day.
-I’m glad I picked the areas I wanted to see first as I became restless after 2 hours of walking from one room to the next.
-I could’ve rested at their onsite cafe and buy food and drinks but, I didn’t want to waste my day and spend it all at the museum.
-Therefore, I kept going until I saw everything that I wanted to see on my list.
+Before visiting the museum, we researched which paintings or artworks we wanted to see, knowing that the museum would be too big to cover in one day.
+We’re glad we chose the areas we wanted to see first, as we became restless after two hours of walking from one room to the next.
+We could have rested at their onsite café and bought food and drinks, but we didn’t want to waste our day at the museum.
+Therefore, we kept going until we saw everything on our list.

-What helped guide me through the museum and learning about each artwork was this app called Art Institute.
-It maps out each floor of the museum plus indicating which artwork has an audio.
-I managed to learn a lot more of the artworks through this app and was a great resource for techniques and its history behind the work.
+The app called Art Institute was incredibly helpful in guiding me through the museum and learning about each artwork.
+It maps out each floor of the museum and indicates which artwork has an audio guide.
+I managed to learn a lot more about the artworks through this app, and it was a great resource for understanding the techniques and history behind the work.

-Lastly, the Nighthawks by Edward Hopper is another favorite painting of mine because of its moody and eerie feeling.
-Oddly, I saw a recent article from New York Times that used this same painting to depict the mood of our current state relating to COVID-19; a somber and unstable situation we are in.
+Lastly, “Nighthawks” by Edward Hopper is another favorite painting of mine because of its moody and eerie feeling.
+Interestingly, I read a recent article in the New York Times that used this same painting to depict the mood of our current state relating to COVID-19: a somber and unstable situation we are in.

 3 responses to “The Art Institute of Chicago.”